 Many university guides on the subject recommend creating a synthesis matrix for keeping track of sources, ideas, and quotations.
 Traditionally, this matrix was often created as a Word document, and you’ll still find many templates available online.
 However, more and more academics now seem to be using spreadsheets instead.
-The spreadsheet method is popular, too: one recent Twitter post on an Excel setup garnered over 1,500 likes and 272 retweets and comments from other academics.

-Advantages of using Excel
+Advantages of Using Excel

 Proponents of the Excel approach are quick to tout the many benefits.
 First, there’s no need to pay for a new piece of software, since if you already have Microsoft Office installed on your computer, you also already have Excel.
 Otherwise, you can also use Google Sheets which has all the options you might need.

 Then, there’s the simplicity and flexibility of using a spreadsheet.
 Set up time is pretty low.
 You simply create a few columns and can get started using your literature tracking system in a matter of minutes.
-Especially if you’ve learned how to use Excel in the past, it will also feel more comfortable than opening up a new program.

 So, with all these advantages, how does the Excel method work in practice?

-Version 1: Simple but effective
+Version 1: Simple but Effective

 Dr. Raul Pacheco uses a similar one-sheet method, which he calls the Conceptual Synthesis Excel Dump (CSED) technique since he tosses in any literature he might be using for analysis.
 His setup overlaps in some ways with Gregersen’s but has a few differences; he has columns for the concept (i.e. theme), citation, main idea, three columns for notes (which function similarly to Gregersen’s happy and unhappy thoughts), cross-references, quotes, and page numbers.
-An example of how this looks in practice can be found here.

-Personally, I like the dedicated column for quotations to help separate out the authors’ exact words from one’s analysis of them or the article as a whole.
+A useful tip is to create a dedicated column for quotations to help separate out the authors’ exact words from one’s analysis of them or the article as a whole.
 This can help you inadvertently misrepresent an author’s ideas as your own when you’re later writing your literature review.

 Taking the models laid out by Gregersen and Pacheco as a jumping off point, it’s easy to make some tweaks for even better usability for your own projects.
 Obviously, you’ll want to create columns that fit your needs.
 Instead of a column “main theme” you might have several “key takeaways” columns.
 Or a highly-personal column for how each article relates to your own work.
 For example, you might include only the author names and year of publication for an article rather than the full citation (in which case we’d highly recommend saving the full details in a reference management program!).
 Some people might want to copy the abstract the authors provide, while some will choose to write their own summaries.
 You can add “notes” columns or distinguish between paraphrases, comments, and direct quotations.
 Beyond that there are a lot of other small things you can do to make your spreadsheet work better for you, such as linking from a citation to the actual PDF, adding comments to cells, or adding drop-down lists to make data entry easier.